colinpaicemq/MQTools/mqtools/c_samples/c_samples.md

 The code that needs to be changed is all within 30 lines of code delimited by
   * //****** For education make changes below here ****************
   * //****** For education make changes above here  **************

+A more subtle one is

+After you get Return code from get cc=1 rc=2080 MQRC_TRUNCATED_MSG_FAILED you rerun it quickly, and it get
+MQ Input Queue being opened   CP0000
+MQOPEN mqcc 2 mqrc 2042 MQRC_OBJECT_IN_USE.

+Wait for 2 seconds and it works.

+The previous instance ended, (because you reissue the command from your shell).
+So why is it giving MQRC_OBJECT_IN_USE?
+Non other task is using it.

+The fix for this is not within the sets on lines mentioned above.